PowerShell/PowerShell/docs/building/internals.md

 ### Dummy dependencies rules

-* If assembly is part of FullCLR build, it should be listed as a dependency for FullCLR $Top folder (src\Microsoft.PowerShell.ConsoleHost)
+* If assembly is part of FullCLR build, it should be listed as a dependency for FullCLR $Top folder (src\powershell-full)

 * If assembly is part of CoreCLR build, it should be listed as a dependency for $Top folder (src\powershell-unix or src\powershell-windows)